-Work at the Company is undertaken in a culture that is highly collaborative, which encourages innovation and entrepreneurship and demands the highest integrity.
-The Company's culture of combining technical expertise with curiosity and creativity in partnership with its clients defines the way the Company works internally and externally.
+Work at the Company is undertaken in an environment of high collaboration, which encourages innovation and entrepreneurship and demands the highest integrity.
+The Company's practice of combining technical expertise with curiosity and creativity, in partnership with its clients, defines the way it works internally and externally.

 From the beginning, the Company was built on trust.
-Nearly 50 years later, trusted relationships - starting with the Company's employees and extending to its clients, partners, and investors - remain the foundation of its success.
-In 2019, the company-wide engagement survey demonstrated employees' trust in what the Company does.
-Trust throughout the global workforce at the Company rated higher than 90% of the hundreds of other companies participating in the survey, which was conducted by a globally recognized workforce consulting firm.
+Nearly 50 years later, trusted relationships - starting with its employees and extending to its clients, partners, and investors - remain the foundation of its success.
+In 2021, RGA's company-wide engagement survey demonstrated its employees' trust in what it does.
+Trust throughout the global workforce at the Company rated in the 90th percentile among the hundreds of other companies participating in the survey, which was conducted by a globally recognized workforce consulting firm.
 The Company honors its commitments to its employees, who in turn enable the Company to fulfill its commitments to its clients, shareholders, and society.

-Overall, the Company's employee engagement ranked in the top quartile globally, according to the 2019 survey.
-The Company's engagement score is equal when seen along global gender lines.
-The engagement score for U.S. employees in under-represented groups is within one percentage point of the Company's overall average.
-Results from the global engagement survey, together with high employee retention rates, highlight the commitment of the Company's board of directors and executive leadership team to the Company's employees and the employees' commitment to the Company.
+The Company's engagement score was equal when comparing genders globally.
+The overall engagement score for U.S. employees in under-represented groups was a one percentage point better than the overall U.S. average.
+Results from the global engagement survey, together with the Company's retention rates, highlight the commitment of the Company's Board of Directors and executive leadership team to its employees and its employees' commitment to the Company.